dodyg/practical-aspnetcore/projects/orchard-core/README.md

 - To run a sample, go to each sample folder and go to the `Host` folder.
 - All module will have `Module` prefix.
-- We will be using beta 3 version of Orchard Core.
+- We will be using RC1 (or later) version of Orchard Core.
 - The samples in this section will receive frequent revisions as I am exploring the framework as I produce these samples.

 * [Routing - MVC](/projects/orchard-core/routing)